 An outdoor bar can be a great addition to a patio, kitchen, or even part of another outdoor structure, like a bar shed or pergola.
 Your space may even be set up well for an indoor-outdoor bar.
 At a minimum, your bar will most likely need a countertop, a refrigerator for storing drinks, and a freezer for ice.
 Glassware and drink prep accessories are, of course, essential.
 And, for an added bonus, include a seating area for your guests to sit and relax.

 Outdoor Living Space

-Outdoor living spaces can be created on a deck or patio, covered or not covered, and designed for a variety of uses.
-Most consist of seating and tables so that guests have a place to rest their food and drinks or play party games.
+Outdoor living spaces can be created on a deck or patio, covered or uncovered, and designed for a variety of uses.
+Most consist of seating and tables so that guests have a place to set their food and drinks, or play party games.
 Fire pits and outdoor fireplaces can be a nice addition for cooler evenings, and provide a warm, cozy space for your guests to gather and spend time together.